padeir0/guira/readme.md

 # Guira

-The goal of Guira is to be a minimalistic scripting language— small enough to be learned in a day, flexible enough to prototype any task, and fast enough to not be a nuisance.
+The goal of Guira is to be a minimalistic scripting language: quick to learn, flexible and not too slow.
+It is an impure Lisp-1 based on I-Expressions that uses FEXPRs instead of macros.

 <details>